Visual vocabulary suite

 Installation

-To instal the dependencies on a fresh Ubuntu server:
+To install the dependencies on a fresh Ubuntu server:

 Server configuration files are included.